-Timber barricades with SW-44 signs and Type "L" markers in accordance with the Standard drawing ST-42 shall be required where partial street widening terminates at the far end of the widening in the direction of traffic.
+Timber barricades with SW-44 signs and Type "OMV-V2" markers in accordance with the Standard Drawing ST-42 shall be required where partial street widening terminates at the far end of the widening in the direction of traffic.
 If the ground beyond the pavement constriction is free of fixed objects and relatively flat, the Director may approve the placement of delineators on 6-foot spacing as shown on the Standard Drawing in lieu of a timber barricade and signs.

 Sidewalk barricades shall be constructed at the end of sidewalks where pedestrians cannot safely continue beyond the end of the sidewalk.
-Sidewalk barricades shall conform to Standard drawing ST-43.
-Where sidewalks improvements are terminated, an A.C. sidewalk conform shall be constructed in accordance with the Standard drawing ST-36.
+Sidewalk barricades shall conform to Standard Drawing ST-43.
+Where sidewalks improvements are terminated, an A.C. sidewalk conform shall be constructed in accordance with the Standard Drawing ST-36.
 A permanent barricade shall also be constructed at the end of A.C. sidewalk conform if the conform abuts a drainage ditch, a fill slope steeper than 1:20 or other surface that would pose a hazard to pedestrians.

-4-25.
-FENCES
+4.25 FENCES

 The location for fences or walls along public streets shall conform to the requirements of the City of Elk Grove Zoning Code and these Standards (Refer to Section 6, 'Sound Barrier Design").
-Fences or walls shall not encroach upon visibility easements required by Section 4-8 and Standard drawings ST-26.1 and ST-26.2.
+Fences or walls shall not encroach upon visibility easements required by Section 4-8, "Sight Distance and Visibility Easements at Intersections" and Standard Drawings ST-26.1 and ST-26.2.
 All fences and walls are subject to the visibility requirements of the City of Elk Grove Municipal Code (Title 12).